 What to tell your child about the session

 Children can sometimes become anxious when told they are scheduled for testing.
-Dr. Vining meets with parents and children during the initial intake session, builds rapport, and discusses parent concerns.
-The evaluation date is scheduled and Dr. Vining is typically able to put children at ease.
-Once inside The Psychology Clinic most children consider it a pleasant experience.
-They are treated with the same level of respect as adults.
-Their opinions matter and they are encouraged to voice their thoughts.
+Dr. Vining meets with parents and children during the initial intake session, builds rapport, and discusses parent concerns, if any.
+Dr. Vining thoroughly explains the testing process in an easy-to-understand manner and resolves any discomfort or anxiety that the child may have about their evaluation.
+Once inside The Psychology Clinic, most children consider it a pleasant experience.
+They are treated with the same level of respect as adults: their opinions matter and they are encouraged to voice their thoughts.
 Expectations are clearly explained any even children with behavioral challenges tend to be successful inside the clinic.

-Parents are encouraged to help assure their child gets a good night’s sleep, eats a hearty meal, and dresses comfortably for testing.
+After an initial visit, the evaluation date is scheduled.
+On the day preceding their child’s evaluation, parents are encouraged to ensure that their child gets a good night of sleep, eats a hearty meal, and dresses comfortably for testing.
 Brining snacks in not only allowed but encouraged.
-Breaks are offered as needed because children will spend much of their time answering questions, working on puzzles, reading, performing math, and discussing both their and/or parents’/teachers’ concerns.
+Breaks are offered as needed as the child will spend much of their time answering questions, working on puzzles, reading, performing math, and discussing both their and/or parents’/teachers’ concerns.
 We have come to learn that sometimes a child worries over issues that adults may minimize.
-Assure your child that testing at the clinic does not result in a pass or fail grade and never reflects the quality of their character.
+Assure your child that testing at the clinic does not result in a pass or fail grade and never reflects the quality of their character — these tests do not count towards their grades at school.
 Instead, it allows adults insight into how we can better help the child succeed.

 Child & Adolescent Therapy